iamturns/create-exposed-app/README.md

 # create-exposed-app

-App generator with everything exposed for maximum tweaking.

----

 Like zero-config?
 Get out!

-Config files are exposed and ready to edit, not hidden away in one-of-those `node_modules` directories.

-Scripts are in your face and tweakable, not tucked away behind a black box.
+Generate a flexible starting point for your app, where config files and scripts are in-your-face and ready to adapt to your needs.

-Because every app is unique.
+_Because every app is unique._

 Go for it: